mui/material-ui/docs/pages/blog/mui-core-v5.md

 In v5, we have pushed the solution one step further with the `sx` prop.
 The prop is now available on **all** the components thanks to the migration away from JSS.
-It exposes as a superset of the CSS API, the normal CSS properties, shorthands, and media query helpers.
+It exposes a superset of the CSS API: the normal CSS properties, shorthands, and media query helpers.

 For instance, you can add two vertical margin units with: